fernandr/mcp-nodejs/README.md

 Install and configure Cursor as an MCP client that embeds the above deployed MCP server into its models.

-In this example, no specific model binding is selected (just use the Cursos defaults).
+In this example, no specific model binding is selected (we just use the Cursor defaults).

 ![](./Deployment-mcp-client.svg)